The next-generation firewall made history.

 The dramatic explosion in encrypted traffic in the last few years has allowed hackers to leverage SSL to infect users, shroud data exfiltration, and hide C&C communications.
 Today, 54 percent of advanced threats hide behind SSL.
 It’s no longer optional – you must conduct SSL inspection to ensure security and protect your users.

 Source: Google Transparency Report 2016

 Traditional firewalls struggle to inspect encrypted traffic

-Unfortunately, firewalls were not designed to decrypt your traffic.
-SSL inspection is processor intensive and most appliances simply can’t handle it, and performance grinds to a halt when they try.
+Unfortunately, traditional firewalls were not designed to decrypt your traffic.
+SSL inspection is processor intensive and most firewall appliances simply can’t handle it, and performance grinds to a halt when they try.
 As a result, inspecting SSL on an appliance often requires you to upgrade your hardware to support it.

 To detect SSL-encrypted malware at scale, you need a proxy-based architecture in the cloud

-Zscaler Cloud Firewall is built upon a highly scalable proxy-based architecture that handles SSL inspection at scale.
-Our cloud footprint allows us to process increasing SSL bandwidth and sessions, without costly upgrades or reduced inspection.
+Zscaler Cloud Firewall is built upon a highly scalable proxy-architecture that handles SSL inspection at scale.
+Our footprint allows us to process increasing SSL bandwidth and sessions, without costly upgrades or reduced inspection.
 As a result, you get limitless SSL decryption on all ports at a flat per user cost.